 Family-friendly self catering accommodation in Devon

-There are swings and a mini slide on the far side of the lodge field and some much-loved tractor ride-on / go cart type toys that get a lot of use on the slope down to the farmyard.
-We have bikes to borrow – some with child seats.
-There are ‘learner bikes’ for short legs and even one without pedals to push along.
+Want to do without the car?
+It’s easy to have an eco friendly family holiday at Wheatland Farm.
+The bikes to borrow aren’t just for kids, and some have child seats so you can take young children with you to the farm shop (half a mile from Wheatland Farm).
 We can also lend you a back pack to carry young children over the fields.
 Should their clothes get grubby, there’s a shared washing machine (£2 per load, includes soap) and a washing line on your veranda – or we can tumble dry a load for you at the farmhouse (£3 per load).
 Talking of the veranda, it’s a great place to unwind with a glass of something refreshing when the kids are in bed.
-You won’t need a baby-listener unless you’ve come as a group and have booked two or more lodges together – in which case a baby monitor will ensure you have a relaxing evening secure in the knowledge you will hear the children if they wake even if you’re in the next lodge.
+You won’t need a baby-listener -unless you’ve come as a group and have booked two or more lodges together, in which case you’ll be able to ‘go next door’ with full peace of mind.

 Are grandparents in charge of your Devon holiday?

-Children under 12 don’t need an environment agency rod licence and you’re most welcome help them fish the top pond by Otter Cottage (free).
-It’s well stocked and even beginners are pretty much guaranteed a catch (and immediate release please).
+Talking of fishing, children under 12 don’t need an environment agency rod licence and you’re most welcome help them fish (free).
+Wheatland Farm’s fishing pond is well stocked and even beginners are pretty much guaranteed a catch (and immediate release please).
 We have a rod we lend if you don’t have your own, and Ian is often around to show children what’s what.
-But please remember, you’re in charge of your children’s safety!
+But please remember, you’re in charge of safety!

-We have a few hens, and families often like to collect an egg or two.
-There’s lots of wildlife about, from butterflies to owls, and we’d be delighted to take you and your family on a guided nature walk while you’re staying at the lodges or cottage.
+Elsewhere around the farm there’s lots of wildlife, from butterflies to owls, and we’d be delighted to take you and your family on a guided nature walk while you’re staying at Wheatland Farm.
 We can almost always arrange this at a mutually convenient time, and there’s no charge.

 Holidays with older children

-There are no public paths crossing our land, so families often feel able to give their children quite a bit of freedom.
-You’re welcome to explore the farm, but please leave gates as you find them.
-Most mobile phones get a signal here, and we do have WiFi in the lodges, which helps older children stay in touch with their mates.
+And if you really can’t break them of that tech addiction, be reassured that most mobile phones get a signal at Wheatland Farm.
+We do have WiFi in the lodges, which helps children stay in touch with their mates.
 But please note our ‘rural’ connection speed!
-Children will struggle to live stream games or movies, especially in the summer holidays when our accommodation is busy.
-(Maybe that’s a good thing though?)
 Of course as a last resort there’s always the DVD/CD player, and a telly!